 Learn more about AR Cards here

 Did you know?

 Some interesting Facts about Christmas Cards:

 - About 75% of consumers who send holiday cards say they do so because they know how good it feels when they receive a holiday greeting.

-- Christmas cards are highly popular among businesses as a way of making contacts and building customer loyalty.
-A study by LAB & Company shows that around 75% of over 500 German business owners surveyed send business Christmas cards.
+- Christmas e card for business: Christmas cards are highly popular among businesses as a way of making contacts and building customer loyalty.
+A study by LAB & Company shows that around 75% of over 500 German business owners surveyed send a Christmas e card for business reasons.
 86% said they were very happy to receive Christmas greetings.